abhishek-kumar-code/Redfish_Public/Specification.md

 #### HTTP Redirect

 HTTP redirect allows a service to redirect a request to another URL.
-Among other things, this enables SPMA resources to alias areas of the data model.
+Among other things, this enables Redfish resources to alias areas of the data model.

-* All SPMA Clients shall correctly handle HTTP redirect.
+* All Redfish Clients shall correctly handle HTTP redirect.

 NOTE: Refer to the [Security](#security) section for security implications of HTTP Redirect